 Eventually, I realized cutting expenses can save you money, but that it can only take you so far.
 At some point, you may need to generate more income if you want to increase your savings rate.

 There’s always been an entrepreneurial spirit buried inside of me.
 I’ve wanted to start my own side business for as long as I can remember.
-Because of a background in public speaking, I thought I could do that as a second career.
+Because of my background in public speaking, I thought I could do that as a second career.
 I took a public speaking course online and made a plan to build a speaking business.
 Unfortunately, having a full-time day job made it difficult to book speaking gigs.
 Quitting my job wasn’t an option with a family to care for.
 I wasn’t ready to make that sacrifice.
 There had to be another way.

 Writing was another passion of mine stemming back to my childhood.
 Since I had spent so much time learning everything I could about personal finance and travel, I thought I could write on those topics in my spare time.